Website Accessibility Audit: All You Need to Know

 • Compatible content: Use clean, valid HTML code so assistive technologies can accurately interpret and present content.
 Regularly test your site with various assistive technologies to check compatibility.

-• Accessible plugins and widgets: If your site uses plugins or widgets, make sure they follow web accessibility standards or provide accessible alternatives.
+• Accessible plugins and widgets: If your site uses them, ensure they follow web accessibility standards or provide accessible alternatives.
 Third-party tools should be as accessible as the rest of your site.

 What to Do With Your Accessibility Audit Report